 Olivia's mother Irene was born in Berlin, German, and Irene was the eldest daughter of famous physicist Max Born.
 In fact, her maiden name was Irene Born.

 Olivia's sister Rona was married to "Grease" actor Jeff Conaway.
+Jeff had longstanding health issues and passed away in 2011.

 A few local radio and television appearances soon followed, such as "The Happy Show" and "Go Show."